 After deciding on a location for your pet’s new hangout, design a cat room that complements your other decor.
 Cats take advantage of all available space, so multi-functional furniture is a must.
 As you brainstorm how to make a pet room for your favorite feline, remember to include pet beds, storage for cat toys and supplies, creative play options and an appropriate spot for the litter box.

 Saving Space With Multi-Purpose Pet Sofas and Furniture

 Cats are energetic animals that, when they’re not napping, like to jump, climb and prowl, making full use of the space they have.
 As you begin decorating a cat room, choose pet furnishings carefully and opt for pieces that store their toys and treats efficiently while also giving them a comfy spot to nap.

 - Tall cabinets with doors or a small bookcase are simple additions that provide vertical storage for your cat supplies without taking up too much room.
-Install anti-tip brackets to keep kitties safe if they like to climb.

 - A velvet accent chair arranged next to the window provides a cozy seat that both you and your feline friend can enjoy.

 - Storage ottomans double as bins for toys or blankets as well as stylish cat sofas, while a chic pouf near a large window makes a prime bird-watching spot for your curious kitty.